Introduction To Recycling (ITR)

-Since 1995, NCRA has offered Introduction to Recycling (ITR) over 33 times.
-A quintessential exploration of the history of the recycling and Zero Waste movement, ITR offers both newcomers and seasoned professionals a critical overview of current concepts, practices and terminology.
+Since 1995, NCRA has offered Introduction to Recycling (ITR) over 35 times.
+A quintessential exploration of the history of the recycling and Zero Waste movement, ITR offers both newcomers and seasoned professionals a critical overview of current concepts, practices and terminology with guest speakers, thought-provoking exercises and group discussions.

 Taught by former NCRA presidents:

-Ruth Abbe is the president of Zero Waste USA, the national affiliate of the Zero Waste International Alliance.
+Ruth Abbe, President of Zero Waste USA, the national affiliate of the Zero Waste International Alliance.
 The mission of Zero Waste USA is to inspire communities to embrace and achieve Zero Waste.
 She is a Zero Waste practitioner with more than 25 years of experience in recycling and composting program and facility development.

-Portia Sinnott is the Zero Waste USA Program Director, the NCRA News Editor and a self-employed advocate-consultant who started in Recycling and Zero Waste in 1980.
+Portia Sinnott is the NCRA Executive Director, the Zero Waste USA Development Director and a self-employed advocate-consultant who started in Recycling and Zero Waste in 1980.

 This class was developed by Arthur Boone, President of the Center for Recycling Research, who has been involved in the recycling movement since 1983 when he began a recycling program in Oakland, CA. He served as President of NCRA in 1987 and from 2011 to 2013, and is the founder of our annual Recycling Update.